What is cancer?

 Invasive breast cancer

-The lymph nodes in the armpit (the axillary lymph nodes) are the first place breast cancer is likely to spread.
-In advanced stages, the cancer cells may spread to other parts of the body like the liver, lungs, bones and brain (a process called metastasis).
+The lymph nodes in the underarm area (the axillary lymph nodes) are the first place breast cancer is likely to spread.
+In advanced stages, breast cancer cells may spread to other parts of the body like the liver, lungs, bones and brain (a process called metastasis).
+There, the breast cancer cells may again begin to divide too quickly and make new tumors.

 Non-invasive breast cancer - ductal carcinoma in situ (DCIS)